jruizgit/rules/README.md

 A full forward chaining implementation (A.K.A.
 Rete) is used to evaluate facts and massive streams of events in real time.
 A simple, yet powerful meta-liguistic abstraction lets you define simple and complex rulesets, such as flowcharts, statecharts, nested statecharts, paralel and time driven flows.

 The Durable Rules core engine is implemented in C, which enables ultra fast rule evaluation and inference as well as muti-language support.
-Durable Rules relies on state of the art technologies:

-* [Node.js](http://www.nodejs.org), [Werkzeug](http://werkzeug.pocoo.org/), [Sinatra](http://www.sinatrarb.com/) are used to host rulesets written in JavaScript, Python and Ruby respectively.
-* Inference state is cached using [Redis](http://www.redis.io), which lets scaling out without giving up performance.
+Durable Rules relies on state of the art technologies: [Node.js](http://www.nodejs.org), [Werkzeug](http://werkzeug.pocoo.org/), [Sinatra](http://www.sinatrarb.com/) are used to host rulesets written in JavaScript, Python and Ruby respectively.
+Inference state is cached using [Redis](http://www.redis.io), which lets scaling out without giving up performance.
-* A web client based on [D3.js](http://www.d3js.org) provides powerful data visualization and test tools.

 ###Example #1